alegw/openzeppelin-docs/docs/docs/using-web3.md

 content that bassically defines the interface of your contract.

-Finally you just need to deploy your contract from a node.js console using testrpc running in background.
+Finally you just need to deploy your contract from a node.js console using `ganache-cli` running in background.
 Once you have done that, let’s initialize web3:

 ```
 //instance web3